docpad/docpad-plugin-partials/README.md

 ## Usage

-Create the `src/partials` directory, and place any partials you want to use in there.
+Create the `src/partials` directory, and place partials in there.

 Then call the new `partial(filename, objs...)` template helper to include the partial.
 The object arguments are optional, and can be used to send custom data to the partial's template data.
 Setting the first object argument to `false` will not send over the template data by default.